steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     Convert Mesh to OBJ default to support download of generated Mesh.

+    Final Height MeshTransform Setting
+        Review the description of the control.
+            This setting controls the height of the final relief.
+It is a percentage of the depth of the original model.

     How will the Mesh/Model Camera be handled for a new model (before a Mesh has been generated)?
+        getBoundingClippingPlanes: nearPlane = -5.132047176361084 (BaseCamera.ts:131)
         FileIsSynchronized?

     Verify Resolution.Image setting.